tsuyy/doge_meetings/README.md

 * Implement search bar or filter for dogs index page
 * Add a location model for easier search for dog parks
 * Notification for invitations and rsvp status
-* Password confirmation
 * Add loading gif
 * Users will be able to upload multiple images for dogs

 ## Contributors
 [Kody Lawton (100% made from concentrate)](https://github.com/klawton1) <br />